shawngerrard/personal-projects-development/aws-webstore/README.md

 ## Success Measures
 - The infrastructure, data, and content can be replicated.
 - The provisioning and deployment of AWS services is at least 80% automated
-- The steps followed, and the environment dependencies required, to replicate the webstore deployment is clearly outlined.
+- The steps followed, and the environment dependencies required, to replicate the webstore deployment are clearly outlined.